mossgreen/mossgreen.github.io/_posts/2020-01-02-AWS-Services-Networking.md

 - To avoid data processing charges for NAT gateways when accessing Amazon S3 and DynamoDB that are in the same Region, set up a gateway endpoint and route the traffic through the gateway endpoint instead of the NAT gateway.
 - There are no charges for using a gateway endpoint.

-### Security Group
+### Security Group, SG

-It's a virtual stateful firewall that controls inbound and outbound traffic to Amazon EC2 instances.
+It's a virtual stateful firewall that controls inbound and outbound traffic to Amazon EC2 instances (**EC2 level**).
 You can specify allow rules, but not deny rules.
 This is an important difference between security groups and ACLs.
+You need to config it for: EC2, ECS, ELB, RDS, etc..

 Default security group: